Weimingai/EL-DETR/README.md

 ## License

-EL-DETR is released under the Apache 2.0 license.
+EL-DETR is released under the Apache 2.0 license. - see the [LICENSE](./LICENSE) file for details.

 ## Citation